Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Added: Option to let users open their own topics
+* Added: Option to let users close their own topics
 * Fixed: Only show meta-box for creating topics when user can publish a page/post = 1.15.1 =
 * Added: Widget option to filter output by forums